 As a resident of Jacksonville, Florida, you are used to summers with heat indexes that reach over a hundred degrees and winter temperatures that hover around the low 20s.
-Then there is severe weather that includes tornadoes and lightning storms.
-Floridians have to brace for all kinds of seasonal challenges, but perhaps the most worrisome is the threat of hurricanes from June to November.
-To minimize loss, damage, and injury, never underestimate the impact of these storms.
+Then, there is severe weather that includes tornadoes and lightning storms.
+Floridians have to brace for all kinds of seasonal challenges.
+Perhaps the most worrisome, however, is the threat of hurricanes from June to November.
+To minimize loss, damage, and injury, never underestimate the impact of these storm systems.
 Keep your home and loved ones safe by preparing in advance for the hurricane season.

 Make an Emergency Plan

 The first step in preparing for the hurricane season is knowing the evacuation zones and having an evacuation plan.
 Determine how you will contact everyone in your family if you’re separated, and establish a meeting place.
-It’s not a bad idea to do a practice run to ensure everyone is familiar with the route and will feel comfortable if it ever becomes necessary to evacuate.
+It’s not a bad idea to do a practice run.
+You’ll ensure everyone is familiar with the route and will feel comfortable if it ever becomes necessary to evacuate.

 Gather Emergency Supplies